Mountainview Tavern attack: The attack

 The attack was carried out by a three-man active service unit.
 At around 6.00pm two members of the unit opened fire in the bar with handguns before the third member of the unit ran in with the bomb, placed it where it would do most damage near the doorway, lit the fuse and then the unit ran out of the pub and drove away.
 The force of the explosion was massive and brought the roof crashing in on the customers.
 The bar was packed with people waiting to watch the Grand National horse race when the attack happened.
-The bar was known to be popular with Volunteers of the UVF.
 The getaway car used in the attack was found abandoned in the Springfield Road area: a stronghold for the IRA.
 It took rescue services hours to free people from the rubble.
+The incident was said to be deeply traumatic for the British soldiers first on the scene that it was responsible for the medical discharge of several of them in the same year.